madeInLagny/TDR-EN-BLOG/_posts/2025-10-27-tdr-at-retail-supply-chain-and-logistics-expo-london.md

 - In the US, having a drawback bond in place drastically reduces delays
 - In all cases, being properly prepared for drawback is the key to success and quick cash flow benefit.
 TDR's team of experts is there to support.

-For more details, check out our detailed guide on the duty drawback refund timeline and eligibility checklist: “Required Documents for a US Duty Drawback Claim”, “US Duty Drawback Refund Timeline: How Long Does It Take”.
+For more details, check out our detailed guide on the duty drawback refund timeline and eligibility checklist: [**“Required Documents for a US Duty Drawback Claim”**](https://tradedutyrefund.com/required-documents-for-a-us-duty-drawback-claim.html?utm_source=Blog&utm_medium=Post&utm_campaign=20251027Article), [**“US Duty Drawback Refund Timeline: How Long Does It Take”**](https://tradedutyrefund.com/us-duty-drawback-refund-timeline-how-long-does-it-take.html?utm_source=Blog&utm_medium=Post&utm_campaign=20251027Article)

 ### Why Choose TDR as Your Duty Drawback Partner?